A Rustle In The Grass by Robin Hawdon

 Deserves classic status!Phyllis Ann Karr (Top Amazon Reviewer)

-At the same time, parables applicable to human society are going on here, with elitist vs. democratic forms of government and the menace of a ruthlessly totalitarian enemy.
+I will never again deliberately kick in an anthill… Parables applicable to human society are going on here, with elitist vs. democratic forms of government and the menace of a ruthlessly totalitarian enemy.
 Above all, the main characters — all ants — become sympathetic individuals: These little creatures became very real to me, and I grew very concerned about who would survive, and how; saying more than once, “Oh, I didn’t want that one to die!”
+It is one of the very few books that, as soon as I had finished, I began rereading at once.

 Other Novels by Robin